PRATAP-KUMAR/first-capstone-project/README.md

 # First Capstone Project

-> In this capstone project is to build a website based on an online website for a conference.
+> This capstone project is to build a website based on an online website for a conference.

 ## Built With